What are Scales and How Can They Help Us Learn About Keys?

 The colors here are merely meant to help us distinguish between notes and the locations of notes, and are not some secret, advanced analytical technique.
 As with many things we learn, we are often best served by incorporating already familiar kinds of information into our learning process.
-In this and many other cases to come throughout this article series, we will use color coding as that familiar information.
+In this and many other cases to come throughout this article series our familiar information of choice will be color coding.

-Let’s now apply a similar sort of coloration to the “Happy Birthday” example to see if we can more easily identify where the notes of the scale coincide with the notes of the song.
+Let’s now apply a similar sort of coloration to the “Happy Birthday” example to see if we can identify where the notes of the scale coincide with the notes of the song.

 Using the notes of a scale, however, is not the only parameter we need to consider to determine which scale is being used for a given melody.
 We are also interested in how those notes are being used.
-We won’t get into the technicalities of this now, but even without knowing the precise reason for it, your natural sense of musicality will tell you when something is off.
+We won’t get into the technicalities of this now, but even without knowing the precise reason for it, your natural sense of musicality should help you know when something's off.

-Let’s look at another well known melody for example.
+Let’s look at another well known melody to use as an example.

 As we can see, “Twinkle, Twinkle, Little Star” uses most of the scale (omitting really only the B), and has a very strong melodic phrasing that first pulls it away from its starting note and then inexorably back.

-In this case that starting note is C, but what if we keep the notes of the C major scale but change the starting note?
+The starting note in this case is C, but what happens if we keep the notes of the C major scale, but change the starting note?
 Try playing this version at the piano.

 Whoo.
 Does something sound strange?
 It certainly should.
-Even though we’re using what seem to be the notes of the C major scale, I think we can agree, not all is well in the musical world with this rendition… The trouble here is caused by our alteration of the starting and ending notes, which has changed the distances between the steps of the scale for the notes of the rest of the melody.
+Even though we’re using what look like the notes of the C major scale, I think we can agree, something is not quite right with this rendition… The trouble here is caused by our alteration of the starting note, which has changed the distances between the steps of the scale for the notes of the rest of the melody.
 We will look at this more in a moment, but let’s look at one more version of this melody.

 Here our starting note is back to C, but instead of landing back on C, we end on an E. How does this change the feeling of the melody?

 In general, this kind of move will make a melody feel less complete, which is desired when building multiple phrases up to a solid resolution.
 Here we get the feeling that, yes, we need something else (another phrase) to call this melody finished, or simply that it is not a good change and should go back to the way it was.
-This feeling of the ‘completed-ness’ of a melody is essential for understanding how scales, and keys, truly work.
+This feeling of melodic ‘completed-ness’ is essential for understanding how scales (and keys) truly work.

 Back to Basics: Scales

-We’re now going to take a step back and remind ourselves how scales are built and how we name their various components.
+We’re now going to take a step back and remind ourselves how scales are built and how we name the various parts of them.

 Let’s remember that the building-blocks of scales are what we call either steps or 2nds.